AlexandruLis/Discord-Py-Bot/README.md

 >Example: .erase 5  # erases 5 messages

     -ft:        Turns height ft.inch (Eg: 5.11) to cm (imperial to metric)
-    -img:       Returns the first result from google images
+    -img:       Returns the first result from google images -gif        Return the first gif or none
     -goodbot:   Filler command.
 Bot sends a message on call.

     -hide:      Removes the messages of a user from a channel (admin only)